jeanluciradukunda/world-clock-buddy/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration:
+This project uses a hybrid CI/CD approach with both GitHub Actions and CircleCI:

+### GitHub Actions
-- **Lint & Format Check**: ESLint for JavaScript and Prettier for formatting
+- **Lint & Format Check**: ESLint for JavaScript files
 - **HTML Validation**: Validates HTML structure and CSS

+### CircleCI
+- **SonarQube Analysis**: Code quality and code smell detection
-- **Security Scan**: CodeQL and NJSScan to check for vulnerabilities
+- **Security Scan**: NJSScan and npm audit for security vulnerabilities
-- **Markdown Lint**: Ensures documentation follows best practices

-The workflows run automatically on pull requests to maintain code quality.
+This split approach allows us to leverage the strengths of both platforms for more comprehensive quality checks.

 ## Dependencies